 As I dig deeper into the Mediterranean kitchen I become more familiar with the cuisine of Tunisia.

 It is very easy to make.
 The cream is poured into glass containers while it is still warm and it sets beautifully.
-If you want to stretch a bit further and have time on your hands, try the bouza cream in a hazelnut crust and it is to die for.

 The cream is flavoured with flower water and you can leave this out if it is not available or if you do not like the idea of flower waters and simply add vanilla instead.

 For the hazelnut cream you will need: